Mattsi-Jansky/termibot/client/README.md

 ## Acknowledgements

-Much inspiration was taken from the [Slack Morphism](https://github.com/abdolence/slack-morphism-rust) crate, particularly around how to represent socket messages.
-I learned quite a bit about Serde just by reading the Slack Morphism's model definitions.
+Much inspiration was taken from the [Slack Morphism](https://github.com/abdolence/slack-morphism-rust) and [Slack Blocks](https://github.com/cakekindel/slack-blocks-rs) crates, particularly around how to represent socket messages.
+Earlier versions of the client used these crates but it was later decided to write bespoke models using the lessons learned from these crates.